How to Stop Being Nervous Before a Game

 Step 3: Remember Past Successes

-After you’ve focused on your breath for a few moments, really centering yourself into the present, it’s time to counteract the negative thoughts and scenarios playing out in your mind.
+After you’ve focused on your breath for a few moments, really centering yourself in the present, it’s time to counteract the negative thoughts and scenarios playing out in your mind.

 At this time, bring into your mind all the past times you’ve succeeded.
 It doesn’t matter how far back you need to travel.
 Even if you’ve been having a dry spell lately, go back a few months or possibly years.